 Today, cars branded with the GM badge can be found dashing across the roads of more than 150 countries across the globe while Chevrolet in India can be seen standing at the fifth position, after Maruti Suzuki, Hyundai, Tata and Mahindra, amidst the largest sellers of cars in the country.
 To carry out its massive operations across the nation, besides its headquarters in Halol and Gurgaon, Chevrolet India makes use of two hi-tech manufacturing facilities based in Halol, Gujarat and Talegaon Dabhade, Maharashtra, and a large technical center located in Bangalore.
 Apart from these, the company has also had a network of approximately 205 dealerships and over 200 service centers established in India, spanning across not less than 178 cities, the sheer expanse of the network itself speaking for the excellent services that Chevy customers get to take advantage of.

 The operations of the reinstated Chevrolet brand might be a recent affair in India, but the extensive and versatile fleet of cars that the company has put together for the Indian audiences over this relatively short span of time is quite well-recognized and widely-accepted amongst the masses.
-Encompassing entry-level hatchbacks, premium hatchbacks, sedans, and even MPVs, the large squad of Chevrolet cars in India features a total strength of 8.
-While newer and more advanced models keep joining the team from time to time, the stars that presently make-up the Chevrolet line-up in India, in many cases with their upgraded versions, are Chevrolet Spark, Chevrolet Beat, Chevrolet Sail UVA, Chevrolet Sail and Chevrolet Enjoy.
+Encompassing entry-level hatchbacks, premium hatchbacks, sedans, and even MPVs, the large squad of Chevrolet cars in India features a total strength of 7.
+While newer and more advanced models keep joining the team from time to time, the stars that presently make-up the Chevrolet line-up in India, in many cases with their upgraded versions, are Chevrolet Beat, Chevrolet Sail Hatchback, Chevrolet Enjoy, Chevrolet Sail and Chevrolet Tavera.

 It has barely been a decade since Chevrolet came back to India, and in this short span of its existence in the Indian car-bazaar, the brand has already put together a pretty wide fleet of cars, which not only gives a large number of options for the buyers to choose from but also allows them to avail superior-class quality for much lower costs of ownership.
-This exceptional team of cars, which today comprises of a total of8, will soon be joined by some new and smarter members, including the likes of Chevrolet Beat, Chevrolet CN100, Chevrolet Spin and Chevrolet Trax.
+This exceptional team of cars, which today comprises of a total of7, will soon be joined by some new and smarter members, including the likes of Chevrolet Beat Activ, Chevrolet CN100 and Chevrolet Essentia.

 Chevrolet (colloquially Chevy) is a brand of automobile, produced by General Motors (GM).
 It is the top selling GM marque and the best known brand of GM worldwide, with